BlueAmulet/MochiFitter-Core/README.md

 This repository hosts an unofficial derivative of the **MochiFitter / もちふぃった~** project created by **Nine Gates**.
 It is based on the publicly released GPLv3-licensed core and is provided entirely without affiliation, approval, or endorsement from the original creator.

+## Usage

+In your Unity project, locate the `BlenderTools\blender-4.0.2-windows-x64\dev` folder and replace the retarget_script2.py with the one from this repository, making sure to match the original name of the script.
+This folder is located outside of the Assets folder.
+You can get to it from ALCOM/VCC by clicking the three dots next to your project, and clicking "Open Project Directory."
+To revert back to the original script, delete and let **MochiFitter** redownload the script.

 ## Overview

 This project focuses on two primary areas: